Formalising and Computing the Fourth Homotopy Group of the $3$-Sphere in Cubical Agda: Homotopy Type Theory in

-A defining feature of HoTT, as opposed to Martin-Löf type theory \cite{MartinLof84bibliopolis}, is the existence of \emph{higher inductive types} (HITs).
-This is a generalization of inductive types where we are not only allowed to specify the generating points of the type in question, but also identifications between these points (and possibly identifications of these identifications, and so on).
-This is useful for defining quotient types, but also for defining spaces when working in the \emph{types-as-spaces} interpretation of HoTT \cite[Table~1]{HoTT13}. \CubicalAgda natively supports HITs and a type representing the circle can be defined as follows: \ExecuteMetaData[agda/latex/background.tex]{s1} This captures precisely the representation of the circle as a cell complex with one $0$-cell ($\base$) and one $1$-cell ($\Loop$).
-We always take $\sphere{1}$ to be pointed by $\base$.
+We are now ready to describe the induction principle of $\sphere{1}$.
 A dependent function $f : (x : \sphere{1}) → B\,x$ is determined by a point $b : B\,\base$ and a loop $\ell : \func{PathP}(\lambda i \to B (\Loop\,i))\,b\,b$.
-In \CubicalAgda, this would be written using pattern matching, as in the left-most definition below, which is introduced side-by-side with the way it would commonly be written in informal HoTT (e.g.\ as in Brunerie's thesis):
+In \CubicalAgda, this would be written using pattern matching, as in the left-most definition below, which is introduced side-by-side with the way it would commonly be written in informal HoTT (as in Brunerie's thesis):

 \raisebox{.2cm}{

 } \end{minipage}